EERO: Early Exit with Reject Option for Efficient Classification with limited budget: Method

 where $ p_k(\bx) = \mathbb{P}\left( Y = k | \bX=\bx \right) $ are the conditional probabilities.
 Because the distribution $\mathbb{P}$ is unknown, the Bayes rule itself is unknown, and we need to approximate it.
 In general, this approximation seeks to maximize the classification accuracy.
 In our case, the goal is also to reduce the energy consumption of the model, and thus, we assume a constraint on the computation budget available.
 Notably, we will show that the latter is strongly connected to classification with reject option (classification with abstention) that we describe in Section~\ref{subsec:rejectoptionlearning}.

 The framework of classification with reject option assumes that classifiers are allowed to abstain from classifying (on the empirical side, this means that the classifier abstains on a given proportion of the data).
-Let $\varepsilon \in (0,1)$ be a parameter that denotes the probability of classifying an image.
-We define the optimal rule that abstains with probability $1- \varepsilon$ as follows: \begin{definition} Let $\varepsilon \in (0,1)$.
+Let $\varepsilon \in (0,1)$ be a parameter that denotes the probability of classifying an instance.
+The optimal rule that abstains with probability $1- \varepsilon$ is given by: \begin{definition} Let $\varepsilon \in (0,1)$.
 The optimal classifier with $1-\varepsilon$ rejection rate is defined as